domenic/global-wrap/README.md

 - `global`: the name of the global you want to expose.
 - `bundleOptions`: any browserify [bundle options](https://github.com/substack/node-browserify#bbundleopts-cb) you want to pass along, like `debug` or `detectGlobals`.
+- `tmpDir`: the temporary directory to use.
+If this option is not specified the operating system's default directory for temp files will be used.

 The callback will be called with either an error or a string containing JavaScript source.
 This JS source will, upon being loaded into a browser, create the specified global on `self`, whose value will be the same as if you'd done